mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 As a reminder, a Lambda callback function returns its first parameter as an error, and the second parameter as a non-error.

-We have now set up all the tools we need for Webpack to create a bundle of this funciton, so let's run our script and try it: in the terminal run the script created earlier: `$ pnpm run build`.
+We have now set up all the tools we need for Webpack to create a bundle of this function, so let's run our script and try it: in the terminal run the script created earlier: `$ pnpm run build`.

 If there are any errors, they will be displayed in the terminal.
 When using TypeScript in conjunction with Webpack, one possible source of errors is if one of the dev dependencies is missing, particularly one of the ones involving types.